 The Rangers will be his third team, having played three seasons in Oakland before being traded to San Diego, where he pitched for four seasons.
 Well, actually, three seasons and opening day of the fourth, before being lost the rest of 2016 with the shoulder thing.
 That was the last time he was on a major league mound.

+He later visited White Sands luxury rehabs and was getting his treatment.
 Ross was an All-Star in 2014 with the Padres, his ERA that year was a stellar 2.81 in thirty-one games and 195.2 innings.
 The following season, he led the NL in walks and wild pitches.

 Tyson Ross has a career winning percentage of .375 and a career ERA of 3.64, which means he keeps his team in a lot of games, and he loses sixty-three percent of them.